This article was updated on September 25, 2018.

 Is job consolidation a good idea for your workforce?
 Consolidating job functions means business owners keep costs low with fewer employees, while employees try new roles and responsibilities.
 It seems like a win-win.
 But is it the right path forward for your organization and your business?
 The answer varies from company to company, with culture being among the biggest variables.

 At the end of the day, it's your employees who will take on the additional work, so scale responsibly to avoid employee burnout.
-If you impose responsibilities on an employee that are beyond his or her skill set, you, as the employer, may be responsible for any shortcomings if you have not provided the right tools to help the employee succeed.
+If you impose responsibilities on an employee that are beyond their skill set, you, as the employer, may be responsible for any shortcomings if you have not provided the right tools to help the employee succeed.
 Here are some tips to guide you:

 Identify What's Important

-How do software companies like 37Signals, the creators of Basecamp, build products for hundreds of thousands of customers with teams of fewer than 50 people?
+How do software businesses like 37Signals, the creators of Basecamp, build products for hundreds of thousands of customers with teams of fewer than 50 people?
 The answer is simple: They embrace the concept that less is better by focusing on efforts that make an impact.
 They spend less time doing grunt work and more time planning and strategizing.

 As a business owner, it's important to have a bird's eye view of all operations.
 Take an audit of all job functions and analyze the specific elements of each team members' roles.
 Which efforts are moving the needle?
 Tailor your operations and headcount accordingly.